Why does SnapComplete value credits at 2/3 of a token?

 Worked Example: Valuing a 1,500 Credit Bundle Bonus

 Say a bundle includes 1,500 credits alongside a card and some gold.
-How much are those credits actually worth?
+What are those credits actually worth?

 When Are Credits Better Than Tokens?